 If you have been struggling with your weight and are certain that what you are putting in your mouth is not adding up to what is showing up on the scale or on your body, you may be right.
-You may be becoming familiar with the theme that our body and mind are not separate.
+Our body and mind are not separate.
 Stress can wreak havoc on our body, and cause to hang on to fat despite our best efforts to the contrary.

 Cortisol is the flight or fight hormone that is released when our brain believes we are in danger.
 You can learn more about this here.
 It can be triggered when we are under stress which causes us to perceive fear and anger and may sometimes manifest as anxiety or panic.
-Cortisol works in conjunction with other brain neuroendocrine and inflammatory systems in our body when we our under stress to try and restore it to homeostasis.
+Cortisol works in conjunction with other brain, neuroendocrine and inflammatory systems in our body, when we are under stress to try and restore it to homeostasis.
 Among other things, cortisol has a hand in controlling our blood sugar and our appetite.
 Along with other hormonal changes induced by stress, cortisol can lead to weight gain by:

 When you are chronically stressed you may be more likely to: